snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

 <h2 id="roadmap">4.
 Roadmap</h2>

-We are hugely excited about developing our analytics SDK initiative in three directions:
+We are hugely excited about developing our analytics SDK initiative in four directions:

 1. Adding more SDKs for other languages popular for data analytics and engineering, including Python, Node.js (for AWS Lambda) and Java
 2. Adding additional event transformers to the Scala Analytics SDK - please let us know any suggestions!
 3. We are planning on "dogfooding" the Scala Analytics SDK by starting to use it in standard Snowplow components, such as our Kinesis Elasticsearch Sink ([#2553] [issue-2553])
+4. Adding additional functions that are useful for processing event data (and sequences of event data) in particular

 If you would like to help out, please get in touch!
 In particular, we'd love to get contributions to the official Python or Node.js Analytics SDKs.